 Overtime, deposits and buildup can appear on the spark plug.
 To check this, use the spark plug wrench included with your WEN generator to remove the spark plug and check for deposits.
 Clean the spark plug using a small knife or a similar tool as needed.
 Make sure the electrode is properly gapped (check the specifications page of your manual to see the proper gap for your particular model).
 To test the plug, pull the recoil starter while holding the spark plug’s body to the engine crankcase.
 If the sparks are strong with a blue color, then the ignition coil is good.
 If there is no spark or if the spark appears weak, remove the spark plug and cap.
 Put the end of the spark plug wire near the engine’s body and pull the recoil starter to check the ignition coil.
 If there are now sparks appearing between the spark plug boot and engine, then the spark plug needs to be replaced.
 If there are no sparks, the ignition coil may need to be replaced.

 If the spark plug is properly gapped, deposit-free, and still not igniting, it may be that the low-oil sensor isn’t working correctly.
-To check this, disconnect the wire coming from the side of the crank case.
-This is the wire running from engine’s body into the low oil sensor, see the images below.
+To check this, disconnect the wire coming from the side of the crankcase - usually, it's a black, yellow, or black-and-yellow wire; see the images below.
 The location of this wire will vary slightly from generator to generator.
 If the generator starts once this has been unplugged, then the oil sensor is not working.
 Many times, running the engine with this unplugged for several minutes before reconnecting the oil sensor wire will resolve the problem.
 Otherwise, the engine may require a complete tear-down in order to replace the oil sensor.
+Also check out our helpful video on how to disconnect your oil sensor.

 For electric start generators, the battery may lose its charge over time due to a lack of use.
 If this happens, simply start the generator using the pull starter to add juice back into the battery.
 If a recoil starter is unavailable on the unit, you may need to try alternative methods, such as a third-party battery charger.